Skip to content

 ├─ 1.5.7: Dehallucination Gate

-└─ 1.6: Invoke devils-advocate skill
+└─ 1.6: Invoke devils-advocate skill (if needs_design OR needs_research)

-├─ 2.1: Subagent invokes brainstorming (SYNTHESIS MODE)
+├─ 2.1: Subagent invokes design-exploration (SYNTHESIS MODE)

 ├─ 2.2: Subagent invokes reviewing-design-docs